wartur/yii-treemp/README.md

 Yii::setPathOfAlias('treemp', 'protected/extensions/wartur/yii-treemp');
 ```

-4) Add behavior to a model in which support is required to work with wood.
+4) Add behavior to a model in which support is required to work with tree structure.
 Minimum configuration:
 ```php
 public function behaviors() {